 Research Experience for Undergraduates

-The Water and Health in Limpopo (WHIL) Program and the Center for Global Health at the University of Virginia and PureMadi is accepting applications for summer 2013 for our NSF-funded Research Experiences for Undergraduates (REU).
+The Water and Health in Limpopo (WHIL) Program and the Center for Global Health at the University of Virginia and PureMadi are accepting applications for Summer 2015 for our NSF-funded Research Experiences for Undergraduates (REU).

 Students who participate in this program will conduct research over an 8-week period at the University of Venda and surrounding communities in Limpopo Province, South Africa.
 A small number of students may also conduct research at the University of Virginia over this same period.

 • Work at the interface between water, societal, and human health disciplines

 • Participate in research in a developing-world region on the African continent

 • Experience community-based research opportunities on appropriate environmental technologies and systems for water supply and treatment to improve human health

 • Benefit from a strong, 6-year-old partnership between the University of Virginia, the University of Venda, and the rural African communities of Ha-Mashamba, Tshibvumo, and Tshapasha